Today’s post is about pacing for pain management with chronic illness and why it’s important to people who are chronically ill, like me.

 - Do I need to bring a cushion because I’ll be sitting on a hard chair?

 - Will there even be any chairs?
 (Standing events are impossible.)

 - Do I need to carry anything with me?
 (I carry tiny purses now.
 We have a medical kit in our car.)

 - Absolutely wear proper footwear.
 No bare feet or socks.
 I have house Birks that I bring if I’m going somewhere.

 - How much medication do I need to bring with me to get through X amount of time?

 Working from home allows me some freedom, but not everyone has that luxury.
-I have plenty of chronically ill friends who can’t work, so I count myself lucky for what I do have.

 Having an invisible illness requires a complete lifestyle change and you can’t really understand it unless you are ill or you know someone like me.
 I hope this helps those of you out there that are suffering from illness and those of you who have someone in your life who is going through the same thing.

 I remain forever more your steadfast and relentless Invisible Illness Health Advocate.